S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   ensure all parties understand what's expected of them and intend to keep to the agreement
 -   verify the agreement is beneficial to all parties, and that expectations are realistic

-Be accountable for breaking agreements.
+In cases where you still think it's necessary, be accountable for the consequences of breaking an agreement.

 ---